cds-snc/digital-canada-ca/content/en/blog/posts/yolo-more-like-co-lo-cation-amirite.md

 ## na·dir: the lowest point in the fortunes of a person
 Two years ago, after suffering an intense bout of depression, I found myself sitting in a psych ward, asking a lot of questions of myself.

 I was 42.
 At mid-life, I had a breakdown.
 I needed to make positive changes.
 If not for me, then certainly for my 8 year old daughter.
-I started group therapy, I changed jobs, and I got out of an unhealthy relationship.
+I started group therapy, I changed jobs, and I got out of a toxic relationship.

 For most of my career, I’ve been a developer.
 But this has never been enough; something was missing.
 It took me a while to realize what: **people** and feeling part of something bigger than myself.